 Outer Banks, North Carolina, USA

 Within the string of barrier islands off the North Carolina Coast, there is a place where wild horses roam free.
-The Corolla Wild Horses of are located on the northernmost beaches of
+The Corolla Wild Horses are located on the northernmost beaches of the

 .
 These wild horses are descendants of horses brought over in the 1500s by Spanish explorers, and today are a celebrated part of the OBX.
 The island is also home to smaller wild ponies, mainly along the Shackleford Banks near Cape Lookout.
 All of these wild equines are a protected species.
 To see these magnificent creatures up close, an adventure tour is your best bet; Wild Horse Adventure Tours is ranked as the top attraction in the OBX, offering a once-in-a-lifetime experience in nature.